ON THIS PAGE

 "One sacrifice, however great, is insufficient to pay the debt of sin.
 The atonement requires constant self-immolation on the sinner’s part.
 That God’s wrath should be vented upon His beloved Son, is divinely unnatural.
 Such a theory is man-made" (S&H, p.
 23:3-7).

 "The material blood of Jesus was no more efficacious to cleanse from sin when it was shed upon ‘the accursed tree,’ than when it was flowing in his veins as he went daily about his Father’s business" (S&H, 25:6-8).
-[See Meaning of The Cross]
+[See Salvation]

 "His disciples believed Jesus to be dead while he was hidden in the sepulcher, whereas he was alive . . ."
 (S&H, p.
 44:28-29).
-[See The Resurrection]
+[See Section on The Resurrection]

 ". . . his body was not changed until he himself ascended, — or, in other words, rose even higher in the understand of Spirit, God . . .and this exaltation explained his ascension, and revealed unmistakably a probationary and progressive state beyond the grave" (S&H, p.
 46:15-17; 20-24).